tidalcycles/tidal-doc/docs/getting-started/editor/Pulsar.md

 ```

 #### Validate results
-- The node modules directory should now be present: `~/.pulsar/packages/tidalcycles/node_modules/`
+- The node modules directory should be present: `~/.pulsar/packages/tidalcycles/node_modules/`
 - There should be three sub-directories: `binpack` `directory-tree` `osc-min`
 - Restart the Pulsar app.
 - Create a Tidal file (file extension *.tidal) and run a command.
 See the [Start Tidal page](https://tidalcycles.org/docs/getting-started/tidal_start) for more instructions if you are new to Tidal.